Groumy/Groumy.github.io/_drafts/tbh-switch.md

 # My player needs

-Based on discussion and observations of their reactions when we discussed
+Based on discussion and observations of their reactions when we discussed changing campaign heres the issues my players had with the Cypher System.

 ## Character options